g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 1 packets transmitted, 1 packets received, 0% packet loss
 round-trip min/avg/max/std-dev = 4.802/4.802/4.802/0.000 ms
 ```
-Now, everything is good!!!
+Now, everything is good!
+But we haven't finished yet.

-Ok, but we don't have finished yet.
+Let's complete the connection with our DCs.

-Let's finish the connection with our DCs!!!
+DC1 is ok; we have connections with it and two gateways with VRRP configured.
+But our IGP cannot reach DC1.

-DC1 is ok, we have connections with him e two gateways with VRRP configured.
-But, our IGP can't reach the DC1.
-Let's solve this leaking the routes in the IGP on the two routers, R3 and R4 to have redundancy:
+Let's solve this by leaking the routes into the IGP on both routers, R3 and R4, to have redundancy:
 R3:
 ```
 set protocols isis interface ge-0/0/0.110 passive